autogluon/autogluon/docs/tutorials/cloud_fit_deploy/cloud-aws-sagemaker-deployment.md

 output_path = f"s3://{bucket}/{s3_prefix}/output/"
 ```

-Upload the model archive trained earlier (if you trained AutoGluon model locally, then zip archive of the model output directory should be used):
+Upload the model archive trained earlier (if you trained AutoGluon model locally, it must be a zip archive of the model output directory):

 ```{.python}
 endpoint_name = sagemaker.utils.unique_name_from_base("sagemaker-autogluon-serving-trained-model")